pxue/flasklog/posts/first-post-old.md

 point took me two weeks of half assed research and even more half assed drunk programming.

-For the past two years I've used wordpress, I've messed around with druple and dated it's ugly cousin joomla for a while too.
+For the past two years I've usegtd wordpress, I've messed around with druple and dated it's ugly cousin joomla for a while too.
 Every time I lie to myself, and say that I will sit down and learn some php, so I can have a pinch of an idea what the hell I'm doing with wordpress customization (I mean wth is